 When you get invited to attend something, even if you wouldn’t usually attend, treat this as an extended olive branch.
 And remember, if the person who invited you didn’t want you there, they wouldn’t have asked in the first place.

-A big reason why it is important to be a yes person in these situations is that if you always so no, you run the risk of your invitations eventually drying up.
+A big reason why it is important to be a yes person in these situations is because if you always so no, you run the risk of your invitations eventually drying up.

 So, accept the olive branch and don’t forget to return the favour.